system76/docs/_articles/disaster-recovery.md

 ## If the system doesn't power on

-Refer to your models [service manual](/articles/service-manuals) for removing the drive(s) to move the data on another system with the steps in our [backup article](/articles/backup-files).
+Refer to your models [service manual](/articles/service-manuals) for removing the drive(s).
+Once you have moved the drives containing your data to another system, you can transfer them to an external hard drive (or other location) with the steps in our [backup article](/articles/backup-files).

 ## Future Steps

 Now that we have our data, and a clean install of the OS, let's prepare for if this issue happens again.
 It's good practice to set up scheduled backups.
 Our [backup article](/articles/backup-files) can help.

+> **NOTE** Good practice to prevent data loss is to ensure that any important files are backed up in at least three (3) places.
+Two copies on-site, and one copy off-site.
+This off-site backup could be through a cloud storage solution, or a drive that's kept at a relative's house, or in a safety deposit box.

 <!--Rsync/Your Script?
 Let's also link to the service manuals page in case they need to pull the drive.-->